lorenzo-stoakes/linux-vm-notes/page-table-funcs.md

 point at that page, otherwise it leaves the existing mapping in place.
 It then returns the PUD entry indexed by the virtual `address` within that page.

+Note that the below _only_ applies if the mapping does not already exist and allocation is required.

 If allocation is required, this is performed via [__pud_alloc()][__pud_alloc] which subsequently calls [pud_alloc_one()][pud_alloc_one] which uses [get_zeroed_page()][get_zeroed_page] to allocate the page from the physical